}}

 Defining Variables in Message

-A variable is defined in a message by preceding the name of the variable with the dollar sign ($
+A variable is defined in a message by preceding the name of the variable with the dollar sign ($) all enclosed in curly brackets ({ and }).
+That is, {$VARIABLE_NAME}.

 However, the following are not considered to be variable names in a message: